Merritt A. Edson

-Merritt Austin Edson, Sr. (April 25, 1897 – August 14, 1955), known as "Red Mike", was a Major General in the United States Marine Corps, First President of the Marine Corps War Memorial Foundation and First Commissioner of the Vermont Department of Public Safety & Vermont State Police.
+Merritt Austin Edson, Sr. (April 25, 1897 – August 14, 1955), known as "Red Mike", was a major general in the United States Marine Corps, First President of the Marine Corps War Memorial Foundation and First Commissioner of the Vermont Department of Public Safety & Vermont State Police.

 Among the decorations he received were the Medal of Honor, two Navy Crosses, the Silver Star, and two Legions of Merit.
 He is best known by Marines for the defense of Lunga Ridge during the Guadalcanal Campaign in World War II.

 He received a commission as a second lieutenant in the Marines in October 1917, and served in France and Germany in World War I. After the war he held several positions until going to flight school in 1922.
 After graduating flight school and being designated a Naval Aviator, he performed several assignments in Central America and China.
 It was in Central America where he received his first Navy Cross and the Nicaraguan Medal of Merit with Silver Star.

-When World War II started Edson was sent as the commanding officer of the Marine Raiders and earned his second Navy Cross on Tulagi.
-When his unit was sent to fight on Guadalcanal, Edson led his men in fighting for which he would later receive the Medal of Honor.
+When World War II started, Edson was sent as the commanding officer of the Marine Raiders and earned his second Navy Cross on Tulagi.
+When his unit was sent to Guadalcanal, Edson led his men in fighting for which he would later receive the Medal of Honor.

-After World War II Edson held several commands until retiring from the Marine Corps on August 1, 1947.
-After retirement he had several jobs, including the director of the National Rifle Association.
+After World War II, Edson held several commands until retiring from the Marine Corps on August 1, 1947.
+After retirement he had several jobs, including the director of the National Rifle Association of America (NRA).

 Early years

 Edson was born in Rutland, Vermont and grew up in Chester.
 After graduating from Chester High School in 1915, he attended the University of Vermont for two years.
-On June 27, 1916, he left college as a member of the First Infantry Regiment, Vermont National Guard and was sent to Eagle Pass, Texas, for duty on the Mexican border.
+On June 27, 1916, he left college as a member of the First Infantry Regiment, Vermont National Guard, and was sent to Eagle Pass, Texas, for duty on the Mexican border.
 He returned to the university in September 1916, but joined the Marine Corps Reserve on June 26, the following year.